Persian nouns: Pluralization

+Case/definiteness

+Definiteness and specificity is marked in ways overlapping with case marking.
+The postposition -ra marks a definite or specific direct object.
+An indefinite noun can be marked by an enclitic -i or the numeral ye(k).

 Noun derivation

 Persian nouns can be formed by using a number of productive suffixes and affixes.
 This example shows some possible derivations from the word dān, present stem of the verb dānestan, "to know":